Carbondale, Kansas

 Carbondale is a city in Osage County, Kansas, United States.
 As of the 2020 census, the population of the city was 1,352.
-It is located south of Topeka along U.S. Route 75 four lane freeway.
+It is located south of Topeka along the U.S. Route 75 four-lane freeway.

 History

 Carbondale was founded in 1869.
 It initially grew as a coal town of the Carbon Coal Company.
 Coal is a carbon-based fuel, hence the name.

-From 1906 to 1908 the Daughters of the American Revolution of Kansas placed sixty-six markers along the path of the Santa Fe Trail as it ran through Kansas.
-Number seventeen is located in Carbondale.
+From 1906 to 1908, the Daughters of the American Revolution of Kansas placed sixty-six markers along the path of the Santa Fe Trail as it ran through Kansas; number seventeen is located in Carbondale.